What is a Guardian Home?

 What types of dogs are available as guardians?

-We may have Goldendoodles, Labradoodles, Golden Retrievers and Poodles (standard and toy) that are looking for guardian homes.
+We may have Goldendoodles, Golden Retrievers, Cavalier King Charles, Cavapoos and Poodles that are looking for guardian homes.

 What is the benefit to being a guardian?

-Guardian homes are given the highest quality dog or “pick of the litter” for a reduced fee or full price with an option for making the money back by raising puppies.
+Guardian homes are given the highest quality dog or “pick of the litter” for a reduced fee.
 Sometimes these are 8 week old puppies and sometimes they are adult dogs.
-Guardians who take on one of our adult dogs have the added benefit of getting a trained dog that is already past the puppy terrors.
-If a guardian dog does not pass any portion of its health testing, the dogs is altered and allowed to remain with the family as their pet.
+Guardians who take an adult dog have the added benefit of getting a trained dog.
+Guardian dogs are altered and remain with the family as a pet if they do not pass health testing for breeding.